metapages/metaframe-markdownv2/editor/public/README.md

 # Javascript embedded in the URL: run and edit

 Run arbitrary user javascript embedded in the URL.
+Designed for [metapages](https://metapage.io) so you can connect inputs + outputs to other metaframe URLs.

+## Javascript high level

+ - top-level `await`
+ - just declare a function `onInputs` to listen to inputs
+ - send outputs with `setOutput`/`setOutputs`
+ - just declare a function `onResize` to listen to window/div resizes
+ - add any css / npm modules, they are embedded in the URL

 ## Useful code snippets